 In 2004, a team of Italian researchers began an excavation in Iceland searching for a secret chamber that apparently had been filled with sacred books and objects from the Temple of Jerusalem.
 Many wonder if this chamber contains the Holy Grail.
 But does it?

-Giancarlo Gianazza, an engineer, cryptographer and author, led the Italian team.
+Giancarlo Gianazza, an engineer, cryptographer, and author, led the Italian team.
 He began his circuitous research with a study of Italian paintings.
-He started with Botticelli’s “Spring”.
-Gianazza posited that the painting contained a number code demonstrated by the finger language of the figures in the painting and also an astronomical code indicated by the geometric shapes between the fingers of the figures.
+He started with Sandro Botticelli’s “Spring”.
+Gianazza posited that the painting contained a number code demonstrated by the finger language of the figures in the painting.
+It also contained an astronomical code indicated by the geometric shapes between the fingers of the figures.
 These codes revealed a date: March 14, 1319.

 It seems incredible that Iceland would be a part of what some call the greatest literary work of all time.
 Gianazza avers that it is not so far-fetched.

-After the eradication of the Knights Templar in 1307, Gianazza believes a secret elite of the Knights remained and that Dante belonged to this elite.
+After the eradication of the Knights Templar in 1307, Gianazza believes a secret elite of the Knights remained.
+Dante belonged to this elite.
 Dante, therefore, would have been privy to the knowledge of the Knights and the whereabouts of the secret chamber.
 Consequently, he would have coded this knowledge into the Comedy.

 In speaking with Historic Mysteries, Mr. Gianazza dispelled the idea that he was searching for the Holy Grail or that the Holy Grail is in fact in Iceland.
 He said that he believes he will find documents and other evidence that simply supports his theories surrounding the coding contained in the great Italian works he studies.
 Gianazza returns to Iceland every July to continue his quest.